A group of bottles of wine

 If you are the people of the Artwinery winery, you muster up the courage you can, move to Odesa, find a place to live - and start over.
 But even here, the city has been damaged, air raid sirens sound several times a day and there is a risk you could lose everything - again.

 The makers of Krimsekt sparkling wines left their ruined homes and business in Bakhmut, relocated their wine-making team and started again – by working with a partner winery in Odesa.
 They created new bubblies, different from the ones they used to make, but superb in a totally new way.
-They audaciously named them the Artwinery VICTORY series – and these are now at the LCBO.
+They audaciously named them the Artwinery VICTORY series – and are now at the LCBO.

 This is a story of courage and extraordinary resilience.